 This element sets the maximum number of connections and processes the server will handle.
 Tectia Server uses a distributed architecture where the master server process launches several servant server processes that handle the actual connections.
-The element can also contain zero or more servant-lifetime elements.
+The element can also contain optional servant-lifetime element.